shaversj/open-data-maker/CONTRIBUTING.md

 #### After your pull request is merged

-After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository:
+After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository

-* Check out the dev branch:

-    ```shell
-    git checkout dev -f
-    ```

-* Delete the local branch:

-    ```shell
-    git branch -D dev-my-fix
-    ```

-* Update with the latest upstream version:

-    ```shell
-    git pull --ff upstream dev
-    ```
-  Note: this assumes that you have already added the `upstream` remote repository, using this command:

-    ```shell
-    git remote add upstream https://github.com/18F/open-data-maker.git
-    ```

-* For folks with write access to the repo: delete the remote branch on GitHub either through the GitHub web UI or your local shell as follows:

-    ```shell
-    git push origin --dev-my-fix
-    ```

 ### Reviewing Pull Requests